MKwapisz2000/c-atmega328p-adc/README.md

 - ADC initialization using registers

-- Reading voltage value from A0 channel
+- Reading voltage value from A0 and A3 channels

-- Using ATmega328P microcontroller in pure C
+- Controlling LED indicators based on the measured voltage

 Hardware Requirements:

 - ATmega328P (e.g., Arduino Nano or standalone AVR)